mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 // Fetch and cache these at startup from the jwks_uri let publicJwks: Array<{ kid: string; [key: string]: any }>;

+// Your client_id, provided when you registered your OAuth credentials const CLIENT_ID = 'your_client_id';

 async function verifyWebhook(authHeader: string): Promise<object> {
   if (!authHeader?.startsWith('Bearer ')) {
     throw new Error('Invalid authorization header');